wing5wong/artisan-whs-static/source/_events/2019-09-25_light-show.md

 Time: 6.30pm - 8.30pm.

 All the best to our bands In Business, Ocean Loaf and Rhythm Vision who will feature for half an hour from **6.00pm** in the lead up to the [Laser Light Show](http://www.whanganuivenues.co.nz/eventcalendar/event/68-hospice-light-show).

+Food Trucks will be available within Cooks Gardens or you can bring your own picnic.